DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

     </li>
 ```

-The usa-current class hightlights the version.
+The usa-current class highlights the version.
 This will allow the user to know which version of isis they are currently viewing.

 This is a visual of these html code changes: